In this article, we’ll cover how to configure, test and Troubleshoot SMTP Relay in Office 365.

 Office 365 is a subscription-based service that ensures you always have the most up-to-date modern productivity applications like Word, Excel, Outlook, PowerPoint, Publisher, OneNote, OneDrive, SharePoint, Exchange, Microsoft Teams, Skype for Business, Power BI, Kaizala, PowerApps, etc from Microsoft.

-Basic requirements for SMTP Relay with Office 365
+Mandatory requirements for SMTP Relay with Office 365

 - The sending app must connect to the Office 365 servers on port 587